Smart Representations for Big Data Analytics (Sommersemester 2018)

 Smart representations (such as embeddings, graphical models, discretizations) are useful models that allow the abstraction of data within a well-defined mathematical formalism.
 The representations we aim at are conceptual abstractions of real world phenomena (such as sensor reading, causal dependencies, social interactions) into the world of statistics and discrete mathematics in such a way that the powerful tools developed in those areas are available for complex analyses in a simple and elegant manner.

 Usually data is transformed explicitly or implicitly from raw data representation (as it was measured or collected) into a smart data representation (more useful for data analysis).
 One goal of such smart representations, e.g. with a higher level of abstraction, is to enable the application of data mining techniques and theory developed in different areas.
-Smart data representations in many cases also induce a reduction of the original data mining problem into a more tractable or more compact problem formulation that can be solved by an algorithm (e.g. with lower worst case complexity, scalable to larger data sizes, more robust to data artefacts, etc.).
+Smart data representations in many cases also induce a reduction of the original data mining problem into a more tractable or more compact problem formulation that can be solved by an algorithm (e.g. with lower worst case complexity, scalable to larger data sizes, more robust to data artifacts, etc.).

 The main focus in each of these three areas will be the understanding and comparison of smart representations and their explicit/implicit data transformation methods.
 By transforming the data we will study limitations or advantages of each technique and how the data representation changes the problem setup, reduces complexity, introduces robustness, or other valuable properties for big data analytics.